 Archaeological resources under CEQA may meet the definition of either a historical resource or unique archaeological resource.
 A project with an effect that may cause a substantial adverse change in the significance of a historical resource is a project that may have a significant effect on the environment.
 A substantial adverse change in the significance of a historical resource is defined as physical demolition, destruction, relocation, or alteration of the resource or its immediate surroundings such that the significance of a historical resource would be materially impaired.
-The significance of a historical resource would be materially impaired.
-The significance of a historical resource would be significantly impaired when a project demolishes or materially alters - in an adverse manner - those physical characteristics of a historical resource that convey its historical significance and justify its inclusion in, or eligibility for inclusion in, either the CRHR or a local register of historic resources, in PRC § 21083.2(b) CEQA states that when a project would cause damage to a unique archaeological resource, reasonable efforts must be made to preserve the resource in place or left in an undisturbed state.
+The significance of a historical resource would be significantly impaired when a project demolishes or materially alters - in an adverse manner - those physical characteristics of a historical resource that convey its historical significance and justify its inclusion in, or eligibility for inclusion in, either the CRHR or a local register of historic resources pursuant to § 5020.1(k) of the PRC.
+With regard to unique archaeological resources, in PRC § 21083.2(b) CEQA states that when a project would cause damage to a unique archaeological resource, reasonable efforts must be made to preserve the resource in place or left in an undisturbed state.

 Implementation of the proposed Project would not impact any known unique archaeological resources.
 The application of the Licensees' current general resource assessment and avoidance measures will address and protect any previously unidentified prehistoric or historic cultural resources exposed during recreation improvements and/or ground-disturbing activities associated with the proposed Project.
-Additionally, any of the PM&Es (e.g., Erosion and Sediment Control Plan [GS1] and the RMP, among other measures) that could result in exposure of previously unidentified prehistoric cultural resources are both addressed and protected with existing measures.
+Additionally, any of the PM&Es (e.g., Erosion and Sediment Control Plan [GS1] and the RMP, among other measures) that could result in exposure of previously unidentified prehistoric or historic cultural resources are both addressed and protected with existing measures.
 If these resources were determined to meet the criteria of a historical resource as defined by CEQA, the current general resource assessment and avoidance measures would facilitate impact avoidance and additional measures are not required.